 The connection between business growth and human resource management are not new among the decision-makers.
 But what is usually misunderstood are the factors that affect the strategies; strategies to improve and implement the organisation's growth and HRM.

-To detect how well workforce management is going and what's lacking, Fijian HR, as any country, needs to take a closer look at the current HR state and the general advancements in HR, at a microscopic level.
+To detect how well workforce management is going and what's lacking, HR in Fiji, as any country, needs to take a closer look at the current HR state and the general advancements in HR, at a microscopic level.

 To guarantee that Fiji's workforce is productive and competitive in regional & global job markets, the planning mechanisms must assess the HR issues to address them.